[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Subbuteo Tribute Website.

-This page covers the British catalogues and posters issued by Subbuteo from 1971 onwards.
+This page covers the British catalogues and posters issued by Subbuteo Sports Games from 1969 onwards.

 1971-72